tonetheman/js13k_2022/readme.md

 - MUST: need bad guys to explode if hit

-- MUST: need sound still even just tiny bits
+- DONE: MUST: need sound still even just tiny bits
     - need a theme playing during other screens?
     - need effects for hits that go into the goal
     - need sound for rocket being shot